jaragont/orchestration-workshop/_pages/4-optimisation-techniques.md

 ### Eager Loading

-We can fix the N+1 problem by using **eager loading**.
-It refers when the related objects are loaded with the parent object up front.
+We can fix the N+1 problem by using **eager loading**, where the related objects are loaded with the parent object up front.
 The child objects are automatically loaded along with its parent object.

 The ORM accomplishes this by consolidating a **JOIN** to the **SELECT** statement to load the related objects at simultaneously, or by emitting additional **SELECT** statements to load the related child objects.